aurelia/aurelia.github.io-old/_harp/get-started.md

 Can't get enough can you?
 Well, I've got a treat for you.
 Let's add a third page to our app...with its own router!
 We call this a child router.
 Child routers have their own route configuration and navigate relative to the parent router.
 Prepare thyself for insantity....

 First, let's update our _app.js_ with the new configuration.
-Here's what it should looke like:
+Here's what it should look like:

 ### app.js (updated...again)